Independent Consultant, Based in DC

 Cindy Huang is the child of immigrants from China

 Fellowship awarded to support work towards a PhD in Anthropology at University of California, Berkeley

-Cindy Huang is vice president of strategic outreach at Refugees International.
-She develops and leads initiatives to build local, state, and national support for improved protection and outcomes for displaced people—both in the United States and around the world.
-As a senior executive in government and nonprofit sectors, Cindy has spearheaded major policy and outreach initiatives on pressing global issues—including forced displacement, food security, and conflict prevention—and led high-performing teams at the State Department, Millennium Challenge Corporation, Center for Global Development, and Doctors Without Borders.
-She holds a Ph.D. in cultural anthropology from the University of California, Berkeley, an MPA from the Princeton School of Public and International Affairs, and a B.A. in Ethics, Politics and Economics from Yale University.
-Cindy, a second-generation Chinese American, grew up in Wheaton, IL and now lives in Washington, DC with her husband and two children.
+Cindy holds a Ph.D. in cultural anthropology from the University of California, Berkeley, an MPA from the Princeton School of Public and International Affairs, and a B.A. in Ethics, Politics and Economics from Yale University.
+Cindy, a second-generation Chinese American, grew up in Wheaton, IL and now lives in Washington, DC with her husband, two children, and kitty.